Why Are Suitcase Record Players Bad? The Honest Answer for Beginners

 This is the big difference between “toy” and “tool.”

-A good turntable lets you make small adjustments so it plays nicely with your records.
-At minimum, you want:
+A good record player lets you make small adjustments so it plays nicely with your records.
+Ideally, you want:

-- anti-skate (so it doesn’t pull inward and wear grooves weird)
+• anti-skate (the little dial towards the base of your tonearm that makes sure it doesn’t pull inward and wear grooves weird)

 Bonus points if the stylus is replaceable (so you can swap it later instead of buying a whole new player).